OnroerendErfgoed/atramhasis/docs/source/development.rst

     $ sudo apt install npm
     $ sudo npm install -g grunt-cli

-The JS dependencies are installed via a build hook (https://github.com/OnroerendErfgoed/atramhasis/blob/develop/build_hook.py).
+The JS dependencies are installed via a build hook (https://github.com/OnroerendErfgoed/atramhasis/blob/develop/build_hook.py) during the `General installation <#general-installation>`_.
-This will also create a build and place the resulting files in :file:`atramhasis/static/admin/dist`.
+This will create a JS build and place the resulting files in :file:`atramhasis/static/admin/dist`.
 The build hook is triggered when installing the project via `pip install -e .`, but also when building a wheel or an sdist via `hatch build`."

 If you want to install the JS dependencies manually, you can do so by running the following commands:

 .. code-block:: bash

-    # install js dependencies for public site using npm
+    # install JS dependencies for public site using npm
     $ cd atramhasis/static
     $ npm install
-    # install js dependencies for admin using npm
+    # install JS dependencies for admin using npm
     $ cd atramhasis/static/admin
     $ npm install

-These commands will install a couple of js libraries that Atramhasis uses in :file:`/atramhasis/static/node_modules` and :file:`/atramhasis/static/admin/node_modules` and a set of tools to be able to generate js builds.
+These commands will install a couple of JS libraries that Atramhasis uses in :file:`/atramhasis/static/node_modules` and :file:`/atramhasis/static/admin/node_modules` and a set of tools to be able to generate JS builds.
 Builds are carried out through a simple `grunt`_ file:

 .. code-block:: bash